open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q11: Is it better to use the same parameters for all my cards or use different presets with different parameters?

 A11: The answer to this question depends entirely on how similar your material is.
 For example, if you are learning Japanese and geography, it is recommended to use two different presets with different parameters.
 If you have two decks with Japanese vocabulary, you should use the same preset for both of them.
+Generally speaking, it's usually better to have different presets.

 ***

 Q12: How often should I re-optimize parameters?

 A12: Once per month should be more than enough.
+A more sophisticated rule is to optimize after every 2^n reviews: after 512, then after 1024, then after 2048, etc. But the "one month" rule is simpler.

 ***